Self Defence and the Law

-We have recently been running a ladies only self defence course in Basingstoke combining a mixture of practical self defence techniques and also the non physical ways to consider self protection.
+We have recently been running a ladies only self defence course in a location in North Hampshire combining a mixture of practical self defence techniques and also the non physical ways to consider self protection.
 There are some general tips for self protection here.

 One of the topics that we have discussed is what constitutes reasonable force.
 This is an area where there can be many grey areas with the key things to consider being the reasonableness of the force used, whether it was necessary and was it proportionate to the threat.